 Reports emerging today make great headlines even though the suggestion is that it was 'only' the unclassified network and no harm has been done.
 How do White House network user credentials get compromised in the first place?

-In all likelihood, just as simply as any other usernames and passwords: through the credentials being phished or simply brute-forced/guessed.
+In all likelihood, just as simple as any other usernames and passwords: through the credentials being phished or simply brute-forced/guessed.

-This breach is yet another example of why real-time, continuous file integrity monitoring (FIM) is a must-have.
+This breach is yet another example of why real-time, Continuous File Integrity Monitoring is a must-have.

 Read details of the hack here